FelixKratz/SketchyBar/README.md

 </p>

 <p align="center">
-This bar project aims to create a highly flexible, customizable, fast and powerful status bar replacement for users that like playing around with shell scripts.
+This bar project aims to create a highly flexible, customizable, fast and powerful status bar replacement for people that like playing with shell scripts.
 </p>